thejasvibr/bat_beamshapes/docs/source/index.rst

 Acknowledgements
 ~~~~~~~~~~~~~~~~
-Many thanks to Tim Mellow for sharing Mathematic code to help with porting to Python!
+Many thanks to Tim Mellow for sharing Mathematica code to help with porting to Python.

 Indices and tables